perlDreamer/WebService-Shippo/README.txt

     on a selection of shipping rates.
 You can sign-up for an account at
     <https://goshippo.com/>.

+    The Shippo API can be used to automate and customize shipping capabilities for your e-commerce store or marketplace, enabling you to retrieve shipping rates, create and purchase shipping labels, track packages, and much more.

     Though Shippo *do* offer official API clients for a bevy of major languages, the venerable Perl 5 was not included in that list.
 This community offering attempts to correct that omission ;-)

-OVERVIEW
-    The Shippo API can be used to automate and customize shipping capabilities for your e-commerce store or marketplace, enabling you to retrieve shipping rates, create and purchase shipping labels, track packages, and much more.

-    This client complements Shippo's official Open Source client libraries by helping to make Shippo API integration easier in ecosystems built around Perl.

   API Resources
     Access to all Shippo API resources is via URLs relative to the same